Linda is a seasoned writer and bedroom authority. She loves sharing design trends, decor ideas, and useful tips with her readers.

-Do You Have a Boring Metal Filling Cabinet?
+Do You Have a Boring Metal Filing Cabinet?
+4 File Cabinet Ideas

 Resist the urge to kick your clunky filing cabinet to the curb.
 You can easily transform one from a design eyesore to eye candy in several hours with a few supplies and minimal effort.
 Here are several easy and creative solutions to give your filing cabinet a fresh makeover.